gfcKHz/gfcKHz.github.io/docs/posts/space.md

 19. Popoff, Alexandre, Corentin Guichaoua, and Moreno Andreatta.
 "Composing (with) Automorphisms in the Colored Cube Dance: An Interactive Tool for Musical Chord Transformation."
 Manuscript, 2022.
 20. Shao, Chenze, Darren Li, Fandong Meng, and Jie Zhou.
 "Continuous Autoregressive Language Models." arXiv preprint, 2024.
 21. Wolfram, Stephen.
 "I Have a Theory Too: The Challenge and Opportunity of Avocational Science."
 August 2025. https://writings.stephenwolfram.com/2025/08/i-have-a-theory-too-the-challenge-and-opportunity-of-avocational-science/.
 [Framework for keeping hobby-grade theory accountable]
+22. Mazzola, Guerino.
+"From a Categorical Point of View: K-nets as Limit Denotators."
+2006.
+23. Popoff, Alexandre.
+"Relational Poly-Klumpenhouwer Networks for Transformational and Voice-Leading Analysis."
+2015.
+24. Piovan, Luis A. "A Tonnetz Model for Pentachords." *Journal of Mathematics and Music* 2014.
+25. Carey, Norman, and David Clampitt.
+"Dodecatonic Cycles and Parsimonious Voice Leading in the Mystic/Wozzeck Genus." *Music Theory Spectrum* 2017.
+26. Kozyra, Paweł M. "Mathematical Aspects of Musical Scales and Series."
+2014.
+27. Mohanty, Vaibhav.
+"A 5-Dimensional Tonnetz for Nearly Symmetric Hexachords."
+2018.
+28. Popoff, Alexandre.
+"Meter Networks." *Perspectives of New Music* 2020.
+29. Mazzola, Guerino. *Diagrams, Gestures, and Formulae in Music*.
+2007.
+30. Fiore, Thomas M. "Morphisms of Generalized Interval Systems and P,R Groups."
+2013.
+31. Capuzzo, Guy.
+"Neo-Riemannian Theory and the Analysis of Pop-Rock Music." *Journal of Music Theory* 2004.
+32. Chapkanov, Vesselin. *Transformational Analysis in Practice*.
+2019.